estruyf/vscode-demo-time/README.md

   </tr>
 </table>

+> You can find examples of snippets in the [snippets](https://github.com/estruyf/vscode-demo-time/tree/dev/snippets/README.md) folder.

 #### Snippet example

 In the demo file, you can reference a snippet file.
 The snippet file can contain multiple steps which can be reused in multiple demos.